Azam Ali, an Ahmadi Moslem

 He as a Judge considered the precedents quoted at the Bar studiously.
 He read judgments that lawyers presented in his court as an opportunity to advance in knowledge.
 But if he found a bad precedent based upon an erroneous judgment, he refused to follow it.
 He was not of a judiciary that rubber-stamped bad law.
 He dissented and showed with reasons how the judgment was wrong.

 He considered his duty to correct wrong decisions, particularly about the Moslem Law even during the days of British Rule in India.
-One such case was where an erroneous judgment was passed by the Privy Council which was the highest judicial entity located in England.
-That precedent-setting Authority had failed to distinguish the legal term in Arabic language (004:012) translated into Persian language as Aulaad-e-Dukhteri from another Persian phrase Aulaad-e-Dukhter.
+One such case was where an erroneous judgment was passed by the Privy Council, which was the highest judicial entity located in England.
+That precedent-setting Authority had failed to distinguish the Moslem Law — the term in the Holy Qor-aan (004:012) Arabic translated into Persian language as Aulaad-e-Dukhteri — from another Persian phrase Aulaad-e-Dukhter.
 Father pioneered in the reversal of that bad precedent.
 (See Tr – Azam Ali, an Ahmadi Moslem – Ch 11 – Knowledge).

 Invitations from abroad